Enterprise zone program

-- Increase full time, permanent employment by 10% and maintain it for 3 years;
+- Increase full-time, permanent employment by 10%

 - Pay an application fee of 0.1% of the proposed total investment.

-- Compensation of new workers must be at or above 150% of the County average wage for 2012 of $30.40 per hour/$63,230 annual (benefits can be used to reach this pay level);
+- Compensation of new workers must be at or above 150% of the County average annual wage $74,252 for 2018 (benefits can be used to reach this pay level)

-- There must be local approval by written agreement with the local zone sponsor; and
+- There must be local approval by written agreement with the local zone sponsor, and

-- The company must meet any additional requirements that the local zone sponsor may reasonably request.
+- The company must meet any additional requirements that the local zone sponsor may reasonably request

-Please contact the Business & Economic Development team at 503-742-4BIZ (4249) for more information.
+Please contact us at 503-742-4BIZ (4249) for more information.

-- Applies to large capital investments $25 million minimum in the rural zone and $100 million in the urban zone.
+- Applies to large capital investments — $25 million minimum in the rural zone and $100 million in the urban zone.

 - Requires the company to pay a community service fee equal to 25% of the tax savings per year to local public service providers to offset community impacts.
 The community service fee is capped at an annual maximum of $2 million in urban areas or $500,000 in rural areas.

 Businesses located outside the Portland Metro urban growth boundary are eligible for loans up to $150,000.
 This money can be used on land, building acquisition, new construction, machinery and equipment.
-The requirements are one job for each $25,000.
+The requirements are one job for each $25,000.30861

 These are Regional and Rural Investment Funds (grants and loans) focusing on economic development.
 Priority is given to projects that: